 With one third (36%) of worldwide consumers spending less because of the COVID-19 outbreak, many businesses have seen their budgets disappear, and they have had to rethink their strategies, customer acquisition and retention strategies.
 There’s more scrutiny than ever on ROI – for many businesses, untraceable campaigns no longer are viable options.
 Instead, brands are turning to less traditional channel but more measurably effective ways, such as referral programmes.

 Prior to COVID-19, 44% of businesses focused primarily on new customer acquisition, despite it being five times more expensive than focusing on existing customers.
-The current climate is prompting more leaders to realize the untapped value of their existing customers.
+The current climate is prompting more leaders to realise the untapped value of their existing customers.
 Businesses are focusing on brand-building and customer retention strategies that engage with happy existing customers for long-term results.

 Living brand values